 An adult to child ratio is not required; however there must be 1x 21+ adult with your family members during all program activities except children attending Small Fry.

 The registration covers staying in a canvas wall tent at PTC.
-Roofed housing is available on a first come/first served basis for an additional cost.
+Upgraded housing is available on a first come/first served basis for an additional cost.

 Yes, the Denver, Colorado Springs, and Albuquerque airport shuttles and Raton Train Station shuttles are available for our Full Week schedule.
 Unfortunately, the Albuquerque Airport Shuttle is not available for the Half Week schedule, however Denver, Colorado Springs, and the Raton train station will be able to provide transport.
 Please view “Planning Your Visit” for more shuttle information.

 Participants must have filled out and completed BSA Medical Form Parts A and B to participate in program.
 Some program activities, like our day-long backcountry hikes, are strenuous, and families should discuss abilities before arriving to program.
 Our Horseback Riding program is available for